justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ```

 > This method returns the name of our checkout step.
 This name may be a language key that corresponds to the name that will appear in the UI.
->
-> We need to add the language key for the name to display correctly.
-See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ```java
 public void processAction(